-Get your resume ready for the UMSL Fall 2021 Virtual Internship & Job Fair on Friday, September 17, 2021!
+Get your resume ready for the UMSL Spring 2022 Virtual Career Fair on Friday, March 18, 2022!

 A Career Counselor will review your resume and have it back to you within two working days.

 Virtual career fairs allow employers and students to meet in virtual environments like video chat rooms or voice calls.